aghad/CS172-InformationRetrieval/assignment-1---tokenization/README.md

 Add the total words

-#Extra Credit
+For the Extra Credit
-Open the index file up, and traverse
+Open the index file up, and traverse.
-Check if a query is valid.

-Regular expressions to extract data from the corpus Hashmap of terms -> ID
-Hashmaps of documents -> ID
-Hashmaps of terms -> term_node
+Build term_index.txtand then Build the docids.txt while traversing, along with the termidis.txt.

 We developed this in python, and you must the download packages for installing NLTK.